Save water

 Bathroom

-The water we use to take a bath and shower, as well as to wash, brush our teeth and shave.
+This includes water we use in our bath and shower, as well as water from our taps to wash, brush our teeth and shave.

 Kitchen

-The water we use to cook, make a cuppa, or do the dishes.
+This includes water we use for cooking, making a cuppa, or doing the dishes.

 Toilet